processone/docs.ejabberd.im/content/developer/ejabberd-api/oauth.md

 # redirect_uri

-The `redirect_uri` originally passed in the authorization_token request will be called on successfull validation of user credentials, with added parameters.
+The `redirect_uri` originally passed in the authorization_token request will be called on successful validation of user credentials, with added parameters.

 For example, redirect URI called by ejabberd can be: